Keep an Eye On Featured Stock:: Fidelity National Financial (FNF)

 Volatility in Focus:

-Fidelity National Financial (FNF) stock changed position at -5.76% to closing price of $24.88 in recent trading session.
+Fidelity National Financial (FNF) stock changed position at 4.60% to closing price of $24.32 in last trading session.
 The last closing price represents the price at which the last trade occurred.
 The last price is also the price on which most charts are based; the chart updates with each change of the last price.
-The stock registered Tuesday volume of 4348122 shares.
+The stock registered Monday volume of 3986620 shares.
 Daily volume is the number of shares that are traded during one trading day.
 High volume is an indication that a stock is actively traded, and low volume is an indication that a stock is less actively traded.
 Some stocks tend always to have high volume, as they are popular among day traders and investors alike.
 Other stocks tend always to have low volume, and aren’t of particular interest to short-term traders.
-The stock average trading capacity stands with 2.61M shares and relative volume is now at 1.67.
+The stock average trading capacity stands with 2.77M shares and relative volume is now at 1.44.

 Fidelity National Financial (FNF):